 Want to meet a humpback whale?!
 Possibly one of the most spectacular creatures of the natural world is the humpback whale just for it’s sheer size and incredible ability to thrive.

 Close to Extinction

 The East Australian Humpback Whale population were hunted and killed for commercial gain until the early 60’s.
 This saw their decline in population to just 300 whales.
 They were in serious danger of extinction.
 A ban on whaling was issued by 1965 and since the population has seen a remarkable comeback with last official counts in 2016 identifying a population of around 20,000 humpback whales.

-Whilst travelling the East Coast if you are around in whale watching season, a visit out to the ocean in search of these creatures is a must do.
+Whilst travelling the East Coast or even looking for something epic after your Drop Bear Adventure Tours on Fraser Island and are around in whale watching season, a visit out to the ocean in search of these creatures is a must do.
 You will be in awe of everything these gentle giants are.
 Here are 10 awesome humpback whale facts to tempt you!

 10 Awesome Humpback Whale Facts

 - Humpback whales have one of the longest migratory journeys of any mammal on Earth, migrating on average 5000km each year.

 - The East Australian Coast population can be spotted along the coast of Australia between April and November, depending on your location.